ekarbe/ekarbe.github.io/content/endurance/Why You Should Fuel During Every Run A Runner's Guide to Carbohydrates.md

 - **Long runs:** 12g/kg → 948g → 94.8g in gel

 My lazy math?
 Daily carbs (in grams) × 10% = gel carbs.
 So, on a moderate day: 553g × 10% = 55.3g.
 Boom.

+**Just to be clear, this 10% rule is my personal hack, not standard sports science.** My main goal here isn't just fueling the run itself (like the typical 30-60g/hour advice), but rather using the run as another opportunity to chip away at those massive *daily* carb targets I need for recovery.
+This approach helps me scale the gel amount based on my overall daily needs, and conveniently, even on my highest carb days (like the 12g/kg example needing 94.8g), it keeps the gel amount under that 100g mark, which feels like a practical limit for me to carry and consume during a single run.

 Wanna join the gel party?
 Check out my [homemade gels post](/endurance/diy-energy-gels-save-money-and-customize-your-marathon-fuel/) or play with my [gel calculator](/gel-calculator) to whip up your own.